-Bird & Wildlife Watching & Photography Trips
+Bird Watching Trips

 During the winter months we have over 300,000 birds inhabit our coastline, travelling in from Scandinavia, our mudflats attract them as they are like a massive larder to these birds to feed up on.
-Local birds sighted include Curlews, Cormorants, Egrets, Turnstones, Knots, Marsh Harriers, Shags, Sanderling, Dunlin, Brent Geese, Swans, Shell Ducks, Mallard, Oyster Catchers, Bar-Tailed Godwits, Black-Tailed Godwits, Ringed Plover, Redshank and Greenshank, Whimbrel, Herons, Greylag Geese, Guillemots, Red-Throated Diver, Great Nothern Diver, Avocets and not forgetting the common and black-headed gulls and common terns and many more.
-Wildlife and bird watching Groups and Clubs all welcome.
+Local birds sighted include Curlews, Cormorants, Egrets, Turnstones, Knots, Marsh Harriers, Shags, Sanderling, Dunlin, Brent Geese, Swans, Shell Ducks, Mallard, Oyster Catchers, Bar-Tailed Godwits, Black-Tailed Godwits, Ringed Plover, Redshank and Greenshank, Whimbrel, Herons, Greylag Geese, Guillemots, Red-Throated Diver, Great Nothern Diver, Avocets, Spoonbills and not forgetting the common and black-headed gulls and common terns and many more.
+Wildlife and bird watching groups and clubs are all welcome.

 Wildlife is in abundance around Mersea Island and you never know what you might come across including the Mersea Seal!